WeirdMidas/AetherAtlas/README.md

 - Pure CPU optimization and scheduler module, does not contain any placebo and is exclusive to Snapdragon platforms, see if your processor is on the list of compatible SOCs.
 - Choose the governor that best suits the architecture and era of the device.
 Schedutil for the newer ones and Interactive for the older ones, and of course, optimize them for less throttling and energy consumption with the same or better performance, allowing you to significantly increase battery life.
+- Implemented the Project WIPE!
+For devices with interactive.
+A font created by Matt Yang that proves to be extremely competent in terms of optimizing Interactive from start to finish.
 - Prioritize a scheduling method that respects the way Android works.
 Having the style of: input (feed subsequent tasks) > scheduler (with the energy that the input designed it for, organizes and reorganizes tasks quickly) > governor (maintains or increases the frequency).
 In addition, there are some extras in this scheduling that are explained below:
   - If the user has uclamp or schedtune.
 A scalable style is favored for foreground and top-app tasks, allowing top-app and foreground tasks to take maximum advantage of the cores, improving multithreading performance.
 And still without distractions like background, for example.
   - Have an intermediate frequency, which will be used as a frequency that will try to satisfy the performance needs of the system if it is sufficient.
+  - Have an initial frequency that will be used to feed the scheduler initially via input boost.
+Allowing the cold start latency to be reduced abruptly and making the scheduler more agile in reorganizing tasks.
+  - Know the limits of the small cores of each SOC.
+Use the small cores differently for each SOC.
+Favoring a better balance instead of a standardization that may not exploit the device architecture.
 - Use the CPUset more intelligently and respectfully with Android's dynamic workload.
 Reserve one (or two if the device is a 6x2) big cores for top-app and foreground tasks, along with reserving two small cores for background and top-app tasks.
 Based on this, fix the launcher&home on all cores and make the foreground use the small cores when the user is scrolling and only in these situations, in addition to allowing the foreground to use the big cores if the user is doing other tasks.
 Allowing multithreading focused more on efficiency than raw performance, saving energy when using messenger or social media apps and maintaining foreground performance in apps that need it.
+- Equip different SOCs with different boosts.
+Favoring compatibility between different devices with different performance needs, if necessary more performance in certain situations (such as opening apps, frame stability, etc.).
 - Even though the module is not purely for performance, with less total FPS.
 The module was optimized for maximum stability, this means that even with less FPS in games, the module favors the maximum possible stability, being a worthy trade-off for the user, exchanging raw performance (FPS in games) for FPS stability, UI responsiveness and battery savings.

 ## Compatible SOCs and profiles